XardasLord/Design-Patterns/README.md

 ## Strategy
 *Enables the exact behavior of a system to be selected either at run-time (dynamic) or compile-time (static).*

+## Command
+*An object which represents an instruction to perform a particular action.
+Contains all the information necessary for the action to be taken.*

 **Description is regularly updated**